qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 attribute table that has no corresponding geometric feature.
 To add the geometry

-* Choose |openTable| :menuselection:`Open Attribute Table` for the refeencing layer
+* Choose |openTable| :menuselection:`Open Attribute Table` for the referencing layer
-* Select the record that has been added previosuly within the feature form of the referenced layer
+* Select the record that has been added previously within the feature form of the referenced layer
 * Use the |addPart| :sup:`Add Part` digitizing tool to attach a geometry to the selected attributes table record